-Ivanka Trump Gets Trolled On Instagram For Her latest Fashion Choice
+Ivanka Trump Gets Trolled On Instagram For Her Latest Fashion Choice

 On the other hand, many of her followers rushed to her defense and applauded her fashion choice.
 One wrote, “That color makes you stand out beautifully.”
 Posts of admiration of Ivanka Trump’s look included, “Beautiful in and out!
 Classy & smart.
 You have it all” and “Ivanka looking gorgeous as usual.”

 Because of that, Ivanka Trump will probably continue to set her own trends.
-Her fans will probably also forgive a little perceived style misstep by the president’s daughter every now and then.
+Her fans will probably also forgive a little-perceived style misstep by the president’s daughter every now and then.